NotJamesB/NotJamesB.github.io/docs/_posts/2023-06-20-welcome-to-jekyll.markdown

 # **6/22 Development Update**

 - Looked into SEMrush and their api documentation
   - A pro/business plan is needed to access their api, so i will just manuall add the weight of the search results for now
 - Added the "keyword array" to my config file
 - Constructed a controller to grab the keyword with the weight of the keyword based on how often it's searched (With manual weight placeholders for now)
 - Initial commit to new repository

+# **6/23 Development Update**

+- Manually added weights to the search results based off actual traffic
+- Slower development day due to double work shift